 Ok, that’s all done.
 Let’s test our parser out and see how well it works!

-The ill-considered Javascript document.write
+The ill-considered JavaScript document.write

 method

-allows Javascript to modify the HTML source code while it’s being
+allows JavaScript to modify the HTML source code while it’s being

-parsed!
-Modern browsers use speculative
+modern browsers use speculative

 How do we know our parser does the right thing—that it builds the right tree?
 Well the place to start is seeing the tree it produces.
 We can do that with a quick, recursive pretty-printer: